-A number of other aquatics codes utilise the natural waterways, e.g. canoe, surfing, kayak etc. All of these codes are increasing in popularity and the natural waterways are used regularly by both casual and clubbased users.
+A number of other aquatics codes utilise the natural waterways, e.g. canoe, surfing, kayak etc. All of these codes are increasing in popularity and the natural waterways are used regularly by both casual and club-based users.
 While there is an abundance of natural waterways in the region it is important to provide appropriate on-land facilities such as car parking, storage, changing rooms and toilets to improve the user experience at these waterway access points.
 There are opportunities to create hubs for this outdoor activity such as the development on the Wanaka waterfront for rowing and kayak and flat-water canoeing.
-Indoor aguatic facilities support these other activities by providing safe year-round environments for developing water confidence and the acquisition of skills to participate in outdoor aquatic sports.
+Indoor aquatic facilities support these other activities by providing safe year-round environments for developing water confidence and the acquisition of skills to participate in outdoor aquatic sports.
 The popular Hawea White-water Park for kayak/ canoe activity lacks amenities and needs a low flow white-water feature at the to enable activity during restricted flow periods.

-- 10. That additional indoor aquatic provision is developed that complements existing provision and provides flexible, warmer water areas to meet the needs of the changing population. - 11.
+- 9. That additional indoor aquatic provision is developed that complements existing provision and provides flexible, warmer water areas to meet the needs of the changing population. - 10.
+That provision is made for renewal/ refurbishment of the indoor aquatic facility in Cromwell to meet current and projected future demand - 11.
 That appropriate provision of car parking, toilets, craft storage and changing facilities are developed at strategic access points to key natural waterways. - 12.
-Investigate construction of a low flow white-water canoe/kayak feature at the Hawea White-water Park.
-Collaborative partnerships are developed with those beyond the traditional sport and active recreation sector, such as education, health, Iwi, and the private sector. - 13.
-Adopting a network approach across a district or region and placing importance on relationship building is essential.
-This increases the likelihood that the facilities will be used to their full potential, maximising the return on investment in terms of participation and funding.
+Construction of a low flow white-water canoe/ kayak feature at the Hawea White-water Park. - 13.
+Develop water sports shore facility hubs to support use of Lake Wanaka and Lake Dunstan (primarily for rowing, kayaking, sailing and boating) and possibly at other lakes in the future

-Indoor Courts
+6.3 Indoor Courts